rolfbjarne/xamarin-macios/dotnet/BundleContents.md

 * `@(Content)` or `@(EmbeddedResource)` items: `Resource`
 * `@(BundleResource)` items: `Resource`
 * Assemblies and their related files (\*.dll, \*.exe, \*.pdb, \*.mdb, \*.config): `Assembly`.
+* A \*.resources directory or a \*.resources.zip file next to an assembly with the same name is treated as a third-party binding, and we handle it as such (the exact details are not relevant for this discussion).
 * Native frameworks (\*.framework/\*): `AppleFramework`
 * Native xc frameworks (\*.xcframework/\*): `AppleFramework`
-* \*.resources/\* files next to an assembly with the same name is treated as a third-party binding, and we handle it as such (the exact details are not relevant for this discussion).
 * Resources (*.jpg, *.png, ...?): `Resource`
 * \*.framework.zip and \*.xcframework.zip: `CompressedAppleFramework`
 * \*.dylib: `DynamicLibrary`